diyhue/diyHue/.github/ISSUE_TEMPLATE/help-request.md

  - Hardware (Ex: PC, Raspberry Pi 1/2/3/Zero):

 **Checklist**
-- [ ] I confirm that this is a bug report
+- [ ] I confirm that this is a help request
 - [ ] I confirm that I have completed this template to the best of my ability

 **Additional context**